 The World’s Fastest Charging Station

-Superchargers are free connectors that charge Model S and Model X in minutes instead of hours.
+Superchargers are connectors that charge your Tesla vehicle in minutes instead of hours.
 Stations are strategically placed to minimize stops during long distance travel and are conveniently located near restaurants, shopping centers, and WiFi hot spots.
 Each station contains multiple Superchargers to help you get back on the road quickly.